Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

 To understand the potential type T-T \mh{BP}, we observe

-The first term in this expression characterizes how changing the capacity of a road impacts the travel cost of drivers currently choosing this road, while the second term characterizes how the relocation of traffic flow induced by the road capacity change, i.e., $\partial x_1^\star/\partial \alpha_1$, impacts the total transportation cost.
-Without considering the coupling with the power network, or when the power network is not congested (so $\lambda_1^\star = \lambda_2^\star$), the second term is $0$.
-This is dictated by the GUE condition for the classical transportation network, which implies that marginally shifting traffic flows across the routes/roads should not change the total transportation cost as travel costs of the routes are equalized at the equilibrium.
-However, this observation is no longer valid when considering the coupling with the power grid.
-Indeed, with nonzero spatial charging price differential, i.e., $\lambda_2^\star > \lambda_1^\star$, \emph{shift in traffic flows can marginally deteriorate the traffic at equilibrium as long as drivers are compensated by charging price differentials.} Consequently, the signs of the two terms above are different, and when the effect of the second term dominates, we will observe type T-T \mh{BP}.
-Figure \ref{fig:partial_derivatives_alpha1} depicts how the derivatives of different social cost metrics with respect to $\alpha_1$ vary when the charging energy $\rho$ changes, where it is demonstrated that with some $\rho$, $\partial \Phi_\mathrm{T} /\partial \alpha_1 <0$.
-In this case, the coupling between the power and transportation systems introduces type T-T \mh{BP} into a transportation system where the classical \mh{BP} does not occur.
+The first term characterizes how changing the capacity of a road impacts the travel cost of drivers choosing this road, while the second term characterizes how the relocation of traffic flow induced by the road capacity change, i.e., $\partial x_1^\star/\partial \alpha_1$, impacts the total transportation cost.
+With nonzero spatial charging price differential, i.e., $\lambda_2^\star > \lambda_1^\star$, \emph{shift in traffic flows can marginally deteriorate the traffic at equilibrium as long as drivers are compensated by charging price differentials.} Consequently, the signs of the two terms are different, and when the effect of the second term dominates, type T-T \mh{BP} occurs.
+Fig. \ref{fig:partial_derivatives_alpha1} depicts how the derivatives of social cost metrics with respect to $\alpha_1$ vary when the charging energy $\rho$ changes, where it is demonstrated that with some $\rho$, $\partial \Phi_\mathrm{T} /\partial \alpha_1 <0$.
+In this case, the coupling introduces type T-T \mh{BP} into a transportation system where the classical \mh{BP} does not occur.

-\mh{It turns out that the effect of the second term in the last expression of \eqref{eq:dphi_t_dalpha1} can never dominate \emph{when $\rho$ is either sufficiently small or large}, \mh{In these settings, the effect of traffic relocation induced by increasing route capacity through LMP change, on $\Phi_\mathrm{T}$, can never dominate the effect of increasing route capacity on attracting travelers to that route.} To understand the effect of $\rho$, we observe the UE condition with charging costs is: